Come Home to Sisterlocks!

 Plaintiffs acknowledge the need for education to perform their activities and admit to the potential need for regulation.
 What they dispute is the application of the current regulatory structure.
 Defendants' item-by-item review of the (cosmetology) curriculum to support its argument that each and every part of the curriculum is relevant is unconvincing.
 Based on its review of two curricula, the Court concludes that requiring a would-be African hair braider to attend a school of cosmetology is irrational and certainly unreasonable.
 The Court notes other factors that point to the irrationality of the curriculum.
 First, even were it the case that a would-be braider might learn to braid in cosmetology school there is no assurance that this would happen, with every possibility of the reverse being true.
 Second, the current licensing

 regimen may work against the state's professed interest in health and safety.
 Thus, it aggravates the very harms the State seeks to avoid.
 Third, the Court notes several salient points in the Joint Legislative Sunset Review Committee (JLSC) Findings and Recommendations.
+Public health and safety standards

-.
+are secondary, since only 20 hours of the 1600-hour required cosmetology curriculum must relate to disinfection and sanitation.
 Most of the precautions and procedures required or suggested by the board are for the safety and health of the professional not the client/customer.
 These findings are in line with Plaintiff's arguments that forcing hairbraiders to take the 1600-hour course is to expose them to hazardous chemicals they do not use and otherwise would be able to avoid.
 The Court finds that such mandatory

 exposure is irrational.
 Moreover, the JLSC notes the rarity of occurrence of harm in actual practice on witch the safety and sanitation provisions of the curriculum are focused.
 Requiring individuals to take a 1600-hour course in order to study a very few hours of sanitation and potential scalp disorder material when the threats which this information is meant to ward off are almost nonexistent is irrational.